nccgroup/redsnarf/readme.md

 RedSnarf functionality includes:

-•Retrieval of local SAM hashes
+•   Retrieval of local SAM hashes

-•Enumeration of user/s running with elevated system privileges and their corresponding lsa secrets password;
+•   Enumeration of user/s running with elevated system privileges and their corresponding lsa secrets password;

-•Retrieval of MS cached credentials;
+•   Retrieval of MS cached credentials;

-•Pass-the-hash;
+•   Pass-the-hash;

-•Quickly identify weak and guessable username/password combinations (default of administrator/Password01);
+•   Quickly identify weak and guessable username/password combinations (default of administrator/Password01);

-•The ability to retrieve hashes across a range;
+•   The ability to retrieve hashes across a range;

-•Hash spraying -
+•   Hash spraying -
-oCredsfile will accept a mix of pwdump, fgdump and plain text username and password separated by a space;
+o   Credsfile will accept a mix of pwdump, fgdump and plain text username and password separated by a space;

 •	Lsass dump for offline analysis with Mimikatz;

 •	Dumping of Domain controller hashes using NTDSUtil and retrieval of NTDS.dit for local parsing;

 •	Dumping of Domain controller hashes using the drsuapi method;

 •	Retrieval of Scripts and Policies folder from a Domain controller and parsing for 'password' and 'administrator';

 •	Ability to decrypt cpassword hashes;

 •	Ability to start a shell on a remote machine;

 •	The ability to clear the event logs (application, security, setup or system); (Internal Version only)

 •	Results are saved on a per-host basis for analysis.

 •	Enable/Disable RDP on a remote machine.

 •	Change RDP port from 3389 to 443 on a remote machine.

 •	Enable/Disable NLA on a remote machine.

 •	Find where users are logged in on remote machines.

 •	Backdoor Windows Logon Screen

 •	Enable/Disable UAC on a remote machine.

 •	Stealth mimikatz added.

 •	Parsing of domain hashes

 •	Ability to determine which accounts are enabled/disabled

 RedSnarf Usage
 =======================